arad55500/JS_Quiz_Maker/README.md

 - Add multiple-choice questions with customizable options.
 - Allow app to be compiled w/o dependencies through one executable.

-## To be Added Features

-- Allow app to be compiled w/o dependencies through one executable.

 ## Installation

 1. Clone this repository to your local machine: